 - Restrict or prohibit the marketing, distribution and sale to retail clients of CFDs on cryptocurrencies.

 As part of its considerations, ESMA published a consultation in January 2018 asking for evidence from stakeholders on the impact of a number of specific proposed measures.
 Should the intervention powers be used, they can have an initial duration of up to three months and are renewable.

-In July 2017, the European Securities and Markets Authority (ESMA) announced that it was considering the use of its product intervention powers in relation to the sale of CfDs, binary options and other speculative products to retail investors.
-Following this announcement, the FCA decided to delay making final rules (following its earlier consultation) for UK firms pending the outcome of ESMA’s discussions.
+The FCA has decided to delay making final rules for UK firms pending the outcome of ESMA’s consultation.
 The FCA will continue to engage with ESMA and will reconsider domestic rules in the first half of 2018.